Yahapi/yahapi/pages/faq.md

 Both lowerCamelCase and snake_case are firmly embedded as API styles and no clear winner is emerging, only UpperCamelCase is considered non-standard.

+## Why does Yahapi promote limit and offset rather than paged results using cursor?

+There are roughly two ways to paginate through a collection, either by letting the client specify a page number or let the client set a limit and offset.
+Paging makes the most sense when there is a cursor held open (usually in the database), whereas limit and offset provide more flexibility to the client.

+Most web applications requests are handled by stateless web services that do not keep cursors open, instead each new collection resource request is processed independently of one another.
+Stateless web services are considered best practice.

+Because use cases that require the client to set a custom page size are fairly common Yahapi promotes paginating collection resources using limit/offset.

+Most of the pagination API style is optional and you can adopt your own pagination style when needed.

 ## Who contributed to Yahapi?

 The author of Yahapi is Niels Krijger (<mailto:niels@kryger.nl>).